shabebe11/S-P500_Return_Predictor/README.md

 # 🧠 Overview
-This project uses data from multiple U.S. stocks to train a regression model that estimates the next day's return.
+This project uses data from the S&P 500 to train a regression model that estimates the next day's return.
 The goal is to explore whether technical features like RSI, Bollinger Bands, MACD, and others can help forecast short-term price movement.

 # 📂 Dataset
 The dataset (all_stocks_5yr.csv) contains:

-5 years of daily stock prices from various companies
+5 years of daily stock prices from various companies in the S&P 500

 Columns include open, high, low, close, volume, and Name (ticker symbol)

-Data was preprocessed and filtered for one selected stock (can be expanded to all)
+Data was preprocessed and filtered for all stocks in the S&P 500 but can be minimised to only one

 # 📈 Features
 The following technical indicators were calculated and used as input features: